mattrltrent/scrollable/README.md

 ## Installing 🧑‍🏫

 - Install the package from the pub.
-  - `flutter pub add scrollable_view`
+  - `flutter pub add scrollable`
 - Import the package.
-  - `import 'package:scrollable/scrollable.dart';`
+  - `import 'package:scrollable/exports.dart';`

 ## Quick Start 💨

-Simply wrap whatever you want inside the `ScrollHaptics`, `KeyboardDismiss`, or `ScrollableView` widget, then edit whatever of its many properties you want!
+Simply wrap whatever you want inside the `ScrollHaptics`, `KeyboardDismiss`, or `ScrollableView` widgets, then edit whatever of their properties you want!

 ## Short Examples of the 3 Widgets 📜